 After you’ve identified a place where you’re wasting time, energy or money, make a decision to plug the leak and use the reclaimed resource for one of your answers to question 1.
 Remember that small steps are easier to take, maintain and build upon.
 They’re also less threatening to the part of us that hates change.

 Reclaim your life for what truly matters to you.
 It’s not too late.

-Kim Childs is a Certified Positive Psychology Life, Career and Wellness Coach.
-Click here to learn more and schedule a free initial consultation in person or via phone or Skype.
+Kim Childs is a Certified Life and Career Coach specializing in Positive Psychology, creativity, soulful living and midlife transitions.
+Click here to learn more and schedule a free initial consultation in her Arlington, MA, office or via phone or video chat.